I wanted to study under Dr. Dean Grubbs, who is one of the best shark biologists in the world.

 Accomplishments during academic career

 My research project was independent of my advisor’s (Dr. Dean Grubbs).
 As such, I had to raise the vast majority of my own money.
-Throughout my PhD I applied to ~85 opportunities and raised over $108,000 in scholarships (notable: Aylesworth Foundation, Guy Harvey, Marine Technology Society) and grants (notable: Save Our Seas Foundation, Nat Geo, Sea World, FL sea grant).
-Applying for these opportunities was like a part-time job but it was well worth it.
-I am also proud that I will complete my PhD in 3.5 years.
+Throughout my PhD I applied to about eighty-five opportunities and raised more than $108,000 in scholarships (notable: Aylesworth Foundation, Guy Harvey, Marine Technology Society) and grants (notable: Save Our Seas Foundation, Nat Geo, Sea World, FL sea grant).
+Applying for these opportunities was like a part-time job, but it was well worth it.
+I am also proud that I will complete my PhD in three-and-a-half years.
 My PhD is based on collecting data from the annual migrations of bonnethead sharks, so graduating ahead of schedule is not due to my dissertation being focused on data that was already available.
-The 3.5 years includes gaining funding, so I really had to put my head to the grindstone to push through.
+The three-and-a-half years includes gaining funding, so I really had to put my head to the grindstone to push through.
 I am excited to announce that I was selected as a 2020 John A Knauss Marine Policy Fellow.
-I will be working with NOAA for one year in Washington DC to better understand policy formation.
+I will be working with NOAA for one year in Washington, D.C., to better understand policy formation.